List of islands of Singapore

 This is a list of islands of Singapore.
 Massive land reclamation works over the past centuries has merged many of Singapore's former islands and islets and has created a few larger ones.
+In the 1960s, prior to land reclamation projects, it was estimated that Singapore had about 77 islands and islets.
 At present, Singapore has about 64 islands, with 7 of them belonging to the Singapore Armed Forces (SAF).

+However, some recent academic and cartographic studies report lower totals ranging from approximately 44 to 54 islands, depending on whether reclaimed land, amalgamated islands, and small islets are counted separately.